Nigella Lawson: 2010–2014: Nigellissima and The Taste

-2015–present: Simply Nigella, Eurovision and Australian Television
+2015–2025: Simply Nigella, Eurovision and Australian Television

 The UK and US series of The Taste were both completed and in autumn 2015 Lawson began Simply Nigella for BBC 2.
 The focus was on comfort food, familiar dishes that are simple and quick to cook.

 Lawson was spokesperson for the United Kingdom in the Eurovision Song Contest 2015, giving the twelve points to Sweden's Måns Zelmerlöw and his song "Heroes", which went on to win the contest.

 It was reported on 18 January 2016, that Lawson would make a return to Australian television, joining the eighth series of MasterChef Australia as a guest judge, alongside the returning judges.
 She returned to the show for the tenth series in 2018 and eleventh series in 2019.

 In 2022, it was announced that Lawson would be returning to Australian television as a judge on the twelfth season of 7 Network's My Kitchen Rules.
 Lawson co-hosted and judged the first six episodes of the season alongside long term judge Manu Feildel before leaving the series after the first round of instant restaurants.

 In 2023, it was announced that Lawson would be returning to the show for its thirteenth season as a judge in Kitchen HQ alongside fellow returning judges Manu Feildel and Colin Fassnidge.

+2026–present: The Great British Bake Off

+In January 2026, Lawson was announced to be replacing Prue Leith as a judge on The Great British Bake Off, beginning with its seventeenth series.

+In September 2026, The Version confirmed Nigella’s debut on Bake Off would be broadcast at 8pm on 22 September 2026.